The Seattle Kraken still faces a lot of NHL uncertainty, but its Northgate practice facility is full speed ahead

 Hey, we can all dream, right?

 With a pandemic raging, leaving all types of questions about when the NHL will actually start playing this coming season — let alone the one after that, when the Kraken will debut — why not skip ahead a bit?
-Tuesday’s tour provided a glimpse of that, with the team plowing ahead full speed for a mid-July opening of player facilities in time for a training camp they hope can start on time.
+The tour Tuesday provided a glimpse of that, with the team plowing ahead full speed for a mid-July opening of player facilities in time for a training camp it hopes can start on time.

 “We’ve been laser-focused on, ‘Let’s get to Fall of 2021,”’ Todd Humphrey, the team’s senior vice president of digital, fan experience, said after walking media members through the future player lounge and dressing room.
 “We do obviously watch what’s happening in the NHL and with this upcoming season.
 But we are laser-focused on the Fall of 2021.’’